miroslawstaron/KPI_workshop/readme.md

 * 16:30 – 17:00 Wrap-up, next steps

 Scope of workshop
-* What to measure
+* What to measure: Accelerate KPIs, Other approaches
-** Accelerate KPIs
-** Other approaches
-* KPI/Measurement program introduction strategies
-** Vocabulary
-** Metrics teams and roles, organization around the metrics team
+* KPI/Measurement program introduction strategies: Vocabulary, Metrics teams and roles, organization around the metrics team
-* Soft factors
-** Communication and cooperation: models, communication with stakeholders ** Communication roles and channels
+* Soft factors, Communication and cooperation: models, communication with stakeholders, Communication roles and channels
 * DOs and DON’Ts

 # If you are interested in other events from Software Center and partners